 Vitamin K deficiency: A vitamin K deficiency in adults can lead to heart disease, weakened bones, tooth decay and cancer.
-A warning sign of a vitamin K deficiency is bleeding and bruising easily.
-This bleeding can begin as an oozing from the gums or nose or intracranial haemorrhage.
-The most common causes of vitamin K deficiency are insufficient dietary intake, inadequate absorption, and decreased storage of the vitamin due to liver disease.
-The risk of developing vitamin K deficiency bleeding is 80 times greater in infants who do not receive a prophylactic vitamin K injection after birth.
-As mentioned above inadequate Vitamin K is linked an increased risk of osteoporosis and fractures.
+The most common causes of vitamin K deficiency are insufficient dietary intake, inadequate absorption, and decreased storage of the vitamin due to liver disease, and warning signs of a deficiency include bleeding and bruising easily.
+As mentioned above, inadequate vitamin K intake is linked to an increased risk of osteoporosis and fractures.

-Recommended daily amounts: The RDA for adults aged 20 and older, the average daily vitamin K intake from foods is between100-150 μg for women and 120-180 μg for men.
+Recommended daily amounts: The RDA of vitamin K for adults aged 20 and older, is between 100-150 μg for women and 120-180 μg for men.
 The reference range of vitamin K is 0.2-3.2 ng/mL, but impaired blood clotting has been reported with levels below 0.5 ng/mL.

-Toxicity: Excessive intake of vitamin K has not been reported to cause toxicity syndromes as the body is limited in the amount of vitamin K it can store and this lack of accumulation contributes to the safety of natural vitamin K. Even taking supplements of K and K2, in sensible amounts have no reported toxicity.
-Vitamin k containing foods are safe for people taking warfarin but supplements are best avoided.
+Toxicity: Excessive intake of vitamin K has not been reported to cause toxicity syndromes as the body is limited in the amount of vitamin K it can store.
+Vitamin k containing foods are safe for people taking warfarin, although supplements are best avoided.

 Sources of dietary vitamin K and vitamin K2

-Leafy dark green vegetables are one of the richest dietary sources of vitamin K. Cooking does not significantly damage vitamin C and by condensing foods can increase levels per gram.
-Fortunately these foods are also rich in fibre, other vitamins, polyphenols and essential minerals.
-Vitamin K2 is found in fermented products and some cheeses with some also coming from healthy gut bacteria – another reason to maintain an optimum gut flora.
+Leafy dark green vegetables are one of the richest dietary sources of vitamin K. These foods are also rich in fibre, other vitamins, polyphenols and essential minerals.
+Vitamin K2 is found in fermented products and some cheeses.

 - Kale and mustard greens (½ cup) – 400 μg.